BorahLabs/CodexAtlas/resources/markdown/terms.md

 ## Contact Information

-For any questions or concerns regarding these terms and conditions, please contact us at support@codexatlas.app.
+For any questions or concerns regarding these terms and conditions, please contact us at raul@borah.agency.